Jani-siv/raspberryProtocol/README.md

 data need be fully transferred even wires connection lost for while.
 CRC check needed do also in protocol

+Now this program send and save under 50 bytes message

 todo:
-read data from gpio and save it to long bit stream in memory.
+slice input data in multiple packets